If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

 Multiple insulator materials are easily available in the market.

 The insulator work as a Protector or Protective device.
 Because it provides high resistance.

-Here are some important reasons to understand the importance of insulator.
+Here are some important reasons to understand the importance of insulators.

 - Insulator helps to protect from heat, noise, and electricity.